Preterm birth: Maternal factors

 Studies on type of work and physical activity have given conflicting results, but it is opined that stressful conditions, hard labor, and long hours are probably linked to preterm birth.
 Obesity does not directly lead to preterm birth; however, it is associated with diabetes and hypertension which are risk factors by themselves.
 To some degree those individuals may have underlying conditions (i.e., uterine malformation, hypertension, diabetes) that persist.
-Couples who have tried more than 1 year versus those who have tried less than 1 year before achieving a spontaneous conception have an adjusted odds ratio of 1.35 (95% confidence interval 1.22-1.50) of preterm birth.
-Pregnancies after IVF confers a greater risk of preterm birth than spontaneous conceptions after more than 1 year of trying, with an adjusted odds ratio of 1.55 (95% CI 1.30-1.85).
+Couples who have tried more than one year versus those who have tried less than one year before achieving a spontaneous conception have an adjusted odds ratio of 1.35 (95% confidence interval 1.22–1.50) of preterm birth.
+Pregnancies after IVF confers a greater risk of preterm birth than spontaneous conceptions after more than one year of trying, with an adjusted odds ratio of 1.55 (95% CI 1.30–1.85).

 Certain ethnicities may have a higher risk as well.
 For example, in the U.S. and the UK, Black women have preterm birth rates of 15–18%, more than double than that of the white population.
 Many Black women have higher preterm birth rates due to multiple factors but the most common is high amounts of chronic stress, which can eventually lead to premature birth.
-Adult chronic disease isn't always the case with premature birth in Black women, which makes the main factor of premature birth challenging to identify.
+Adult chronic disease is not always the case with premature birth in Black women, which makes the main factor of premature birth challenging to identify.
 Filipinos are also at high risk of premature birth, and it is believed that nearly 11–15% of Filipinos born in the U.S. (compared to other Asians at 7.6% and whites at 7.8%) are premature.
 Filipinos being a big risk factor is evidenced with the Philippines being the eighth-highest ranking in the world for preterm births, the only non-African country in the top 10.
 This discrepancy is not seen in comparison to other Asian groups or Hispanic immigrants and remains unexplained.
 Genetic make-up is a factor in the causality of preterm birth.
 Genetics has been a big factor into why Filipinos have a high risk of premature birth as the Filipinos have a large prevalence of mutations that help them be predisposed to premature births.
 An intra- and transgenerational increase in the risk of preterm delivery has been demonstrated.
 No single gene has been identified.